 The federal government considers a dishonest crime to be those that involve a lack of integrity or a disposition to cheat or act deceitfully.
 If you have been charged with fraud, contact a Virginia fraud lawyer to protect your interests.

-Virginia Code 18.2-6, which explains what constitutes fraud in Virginia and the associated penalties, lists more than 30 acts that could result in fraud charges.
+Virginia Code 18.2-6, which explains what constitutes fraud in NoVa and the associated penalties, lists more than 30 acts that could result in fraud charges.
 It is one of the few offenses that can occur in Virginia, but be prosecuted criminally by the Commonwealth and the federal government.
 Additionally, there is a higher probability in fraud cases that an individual who is criminally charged with fraud will also be a party in a civil lawsuit for the same act.

-If the alleged fraud occurs in Virginia, but was not perpetrated against a federal agency and does not impact anyone outside of the jurisdiction, the accused will be prosecuted by the Commonwealth.
+If the alleged fraud occurs in NoVa, but was not perpetrated against a federal agency and does not impact anyone outside of the jurisdiction, the accused will be prosecuted by the Commonwealth.
 If the allegation is that the fraud impacts a federal agency or federal program, exceeded the borders of the Commonwealth, or involves a bank that is federally insured, the case would be prosecuted by the federal government.

 An individual may be charged with fraud for impersonating an officer, securities fraud, and making false statements to obtain property or credit.
 Fraud may also include actions as diverse as advertising a sale as a “going out of business sale” when the business is not closing, removing identification numbers from household appliances, even when the identification is removed by the owner, and summoning an ambulance without a legitimate need.
 For any of theses various possible crimes, it is important to work with a Virginia fraud attorney.